-The school includes the risks of sexual exploitation in the PSHE and Relationship and Sex Education curriculum through age-appropriate teaching of how to keep safe and how to respect your own body.
+The school includes the risks of sexual exploitation in the PSHE and Relationship and Sex Education curriculum.
 A common feature of sexual exploitation is that the child often doesn't recognise the coercive nature of the relationship and doesn't see themselves as a victim.
 The child may initially resent what they perceive as interference by staff, but staff must act on their concerns, as they would for any other type of abuse.